this-is-bree/Google-Gemini-Gem/README.md

 # Google-Gemini-Gem
 AI is an amazing resource, however sometimes it doesn't respond the way you want to.
 Here is how I have set up a Gem in Gemini to meet my standards.

+How to make a custom Gemini Gem:
+1) Define Your Goal

+Decide what your objective is.
+Do you want a brainstorming buddy or a planning partner?
+I personally wanted to change the output tone and elaboration that Gemini responses give by default.

+2) Describe the Respondent Persona

+Describe your ideal respondent.
+Should they have certain degrees or levels of expertise in different fields?
+My goal was to create a general-purpose tool, so I described someone with multiple Ph.D.s and an IQ of 270.

+3) Outline the Instructions and Tone

+Remember, a Custom Gemini is a tool that you will reuse for different purposes, so the instructions should be applicable in a variety of circumstances.
+My core instructions were to be concise and to the point, and specifically not to be agreeable.

+4) Save and Use!

+After setting the initial persona and instructions, save your Custom Gemini and begin using it immediately.